wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 This line `return {"hello": "world"}` returns a dictionary to the browser.

-Now you run your code in development mode by doing the following:
+You run your code in development mode by doing the following:

 ```shell
 % uvicorn main:app --reload